sanger-pathogens/monocle/README.md

 ### Prerequisites

+#### Python3.8 and virtualenv module

+Python 3.8._n_ is required for pre-commit (see below).
+This should provide a `python3.8` executable that runs whatever 3.8._n_ you have installed.

+The virtualenv module is used internally by pre-commit; if not installed, run `pip install virtualenv`.

 #### Pre-commit hooks

 Monocle's pre-commit hooks (speficied in `./.pre-commit-config.yaml`) are run before each commit automatically.
 We use them to auto-format code and to check for linting errors, for example.
 W/o running the hooks, the CI pipeline may fail.